sourmash-bio/sourmash/doc/classifying-signatures.md

 The first column, `f_unique_to_query`, is the fraction of the database match that is _unique_ with respect to the original query.
 It will always decrease as you get more matches.
+The sum of `f_unique_to_query` across all rows is what is reported in by gather as the fraction of query k-mers hit by the recovered matches (unweighted) and should never be greater than 1!

 The second column, `f_match_orig`, is how much of the match is in the _original_ query.
 For this fictional metagenome, each match is